JerryTseee/JerryTseee/README.md

 - 👋 Hi, I’m Jerry
 - 👀 Currently I am studying in the University of Hong Kong, my majors are computer engineering and finance
-- ⚡ Fun fact: I am really cool
+- ⚡ Fun fact: I really like Spider Man and Iron Man

 <!---
 JerryTseee/JerryTseee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.